-3 The 55th session was held from 27 February and 1 March 2024.
+4 The 55th session was held from 27 February and 1 March 2024.

-$^{^4}$ The 56th session is scheduled to be held from 4 to 7 March 2025 from a conceptual perspective.
+5 The 56th session is scheduled to be held from 4 to 7 March 2025 establish guidelines for estimating the rate of return to capital for non-market producers, as this is new in the 2025 SNA.
+Therefore, the initial focus of this paper is on determining an appropriate rate of return to capital for non-market producers.
+The value of non-financial assets used in production comes from balance sheets and do not present new issues from a conceptual perspective.
 However, although balance sheets are part of the sequence of economic accounts, they are not produced by all countries.
 This has practical consequences which are discussed below.